gluonhq/gluon-samples/doodle-trace/README.md

 # Doodle Trace

-A JavaFX application that traces a user drawing pattern and draws it back.
+A JavaFX application that traces a user-drawn pattern and draws it back.

 ## Instructions